-MHW logos and their use If your organisation is planning to create digital posters, fliers or other marketing collateral for Mental Health Week, please utilise the 2020 Mental Health Week logo.
-There is both a version that includes the theme 'We all have a role to play' and a more general MHW logo.
+If your organisation is planning to create digital posters, fliers, or other marketing collateral for Mental Health Week, please utilise the 2021 Mental Health Week logo.
+There is both a version that includes the theme 'Awareness, Belonging, Connection' and a more general MHW logo.
 In addition, we will be developing free, downloadable posters and associated marketing materials.

-Visit the MHW Resources page to download logos, posters (available August).
-Contact MHCT if you have any questions on 03 6224 9222 or enquiries@mhct.org When using the logos, we ask that you do so in an unaltered format that is not distorted/skewed or framed in any way.
+Visit the MHW Resources page to download logos, icons and posters (available August).
+Contact MHCT if you have any questions on 03 6224 9222 or enquiries@mhct.org

+When using the logos, we ask that you do so in an unaltered format that is not distorted/skewed or framed in any way.
 If you would like assistance on this, please get in touch with us at the Mental Health Council of Tasmania 03 6224 9222.
 Also, just a reminder that if you increase the size of the logos significantly, it may risk distorting the image quality and resolution.
-There are a variety of versions available to suit your individual design and printing requirements.
-Please endeavour to use the white background versions on white documents only and the versions encased in a box can be used on either white or coloured backgrounds.
-See the examples below.
+There are several versions available to suit your individual design and printing requirements.

 If you are a Mental Health Week grant recipient you will be required to display the MHW logo, the Mental Health Council of Tasmania Logo and the Tasmanian Government logo as displayed below.
-For guidelines on how to utilise the Mental Health Council logo via our style guide click here [insert link].
-Downloadable versions of the MHCT logo and Tas Govt. logo are also available via the MHCT logo and Tas Govt. logo are also available via the MHW Resources page
+Information on how to utilise the Mental Health Council is available through our Logo guidelines here.
+Downloadable versions of the MHCT logo and Tas Govt. logo are also available via the MHW Resources page